kcajj/ONT_phages/notes/note2.md

 rename all envs

 normalise for t0 frequences
-finish timepoint analysis
-add plot frequency scores to the pipeline secondary mapping is too ugly to be added to the pipeline
+secondary mapping is too ugly to be added to the pipeline

+check the significant results
+change the datastructure for the time analysis run the pipeline for the time analysis

+check the old chemistry data

+try to polish the no_barcode assembly